AvakyanK/TeorVer/README.md

 binStandardDev(n, p)
 '''
 input parameters:
-n - number of values
+n - number of values;
-p - the probability of occurrence of a value
+p - the probability of occurrence of a value.

 You can calculate the сumulative distribution function